wiseman-timelord/BethesdaGameEspCleaner/README.md

 Status: Alpha

 ### Description
-Its P.A.C.T. for ALL BETHESDA GAMES compatible with xEdit....!!!
+Its P.A.C.T. for ALL BETHESDA GAMES compatible with Auto-Clean versions of xEdit....!!!

 ### Preview
 - Its doing it..